Sukhman25K/Currency-Converter/README.md

 ## Installation
 After setting up Python, you can install the application to your local environment with the following instructions:
+1. Get your free API key at <https://api-ninjas.com/>
-1. Clone the repo
+2. Clone the repo
    ```
    git clone https://github.com/Sukhman25K/Currency-Converter.git
    ```
-2. Install any missing Python packages by replacing the name in the command
+3. Install any missing Python packages by replacing the name in the command
    ```
    python -m pip install name
    ```
+4. Enter your API key in ```Constants.py```

 ## Usage